TRISTAN-ORF/RiboTIE/README.md

 This technique was shown to substantially outperform previous methods.
 We hypothesize this gain to be achieved through various factors:
 - fine-tuning on each data set, the model learns custom rules present for each data set
 - inclusion of read length information
-- elegant approach with very few custom rules for data (pre-)processing or selection.
+- elegant approach with very few custom hardcoded rules for data (pre-)processing or selection.
 - use of a state-of-the-art machine learning tools (transformer networks), which are perfectly suited for the data type (a variable number of input vectors).

 ## How can RIBO-former improve?